 If you suffered a motorcycle-related injury because of what you believe is a bike or part defect, or even a defect in your safety gear, you may be able to file a claim against the manufacturer to recover damages such as:

-Injured bikers can hold negligent manufactures who knew of a defect or should have known about it liable for their injuries, but some claims may be based on strict liability.
+Injured bikers can hold negligent manufacturers who knew of a defect, or should have known about it, liable for their injuries, but some claims may be based on strict liability.
 Strict liability holds manufacturers liable for injuries that their products cause: claimants do not have to demonstrate negligence.

 Some of the defective motorcycle parts that can increase the risk of crash include:

 - Malfunctioning brake pads, leading to brake failure.

 - Engine failure, resulting in sudden stalls.